Top 5 This Week

 Watson Lake: The Alaska Highway Gateway

 Watson Lake (900 residents, at the BC-Yukon border on the Alaska Highway) is the first community on the Alaska Highway after entering the Yukon from BC — a service community shaped by its highway geography.
-The Watson Lake Sign Post Forest (a collection of over 83,000 signs from communities around the world, started by a homesick US Army soldier in 1942 and growing ever since) is the community’s signature attraction — an accidental folk art installation that has become one of the most visited sites on the Alaska Highway.
+The Watson Lake Sign Post Forest (a collection of nearly 100,000 signs from communities around the world, started by a homesick US Army soldier in 1942 and growing ever since) is the community’s signature attraction — an accidental folk art installation that has become one of the most visited sites on the Alaska Highway.
 The Northern Lights Centre in Watson Lake presents the aurora borealis and northern science through multimedia programming.

 Old Crow: The Remote Gwitchin Community